matt2005/usbreset/README.md

 Credit to Alan Stern for developing this program, as retrieved from: http://marc.info/?l=linux-usb&m=121459435621262&w=2

+## Release

+A couple of deb packages have been built as releases in this repo

+## Compile Instructions

 The following sequence is adequate to execute the program:

 1. Compile the program: